missionpinball/mpf-docs/displays/display/physical_mono_dmd.rst

 ::

     slide_player:
-      mc_ready:
+      init_done:
         window_slide_1:
           target: window

 If you don't have a slide_player: entry in your machine-wide config, go ahead and add it now.
-Then create an entry for the :doc:`/config/mc_ready` event.
+Then create an entry for the :doc:`/config/init_done` event.
 This is the event that the media controller posts when it's ready to be used, so it's a good event for our use case.